Our guide to house plants that are safe for pets

 There is a pretty long list of the plants that are toxic, so we have added some helpful links at the bottom of this post.
 Essentially, we would recommend you steer clear of Lilies, Asparagus Ferns, Aloe Vera, Hydrangeas and Bulbs.
 All of these are sadly known to make our pets poorly.

 Non-Toxic Plants for Animals

 Luckily, most succulents are safe for pets and there are so many varieties in the succulent family that are non-toxic to dogs and cats.
-We also find that pets seem less interested when a new succulent turns up in their home, perhaps it’s the fact they are smaller and firmer, therefore harder to bite!
+We also find that pets seem less interested when a new succulent turns up in their home, perhaps it’s the fact they are smaller and firmer,

 If you are looking for a pet-safe option of a leafy, green houseplant, then try our Calathea or Chamaedorea.
 These 2 well-known green plants are non-toxic for your furry friends and are easy to look after too.
 Get into the routine of watering them once a week and they will grow beautifully.